Shvetsov ASh-2

-The Shvetsov ASh-2 was a 28-cylinder, air-cooled, radial aircraft engine designed in the Soviet Union in the late 1940s.
+The Shvetsov ASh-2 (Russian: Швецов АШ-2) was a 28-cylinder, air-cooled, radial aircraft engine designed in the Soviet Union in the late 1940s.
 It was inferior to the Dobrynin VD-4K engine and did not enter production.
 One of the problems was air-cooling which ate up to 50% of the total engine power at 15000 meters.
 In contrast, the liquid-cooled VD-4K required only 5% of power for cooling at the same altitude.